Sustainable Procurement of Palm Oil

 |Scale up procurement of certified oil||Worldwide|

-The Fuji Oil Group launched a supply chain Labour Transformation Programme (LTP) in collaboration with the non-profit Earthworm Foundation, our partner for promoting palm oil sustainability.
-Over time, we plan to introduce this program at direct suppliers of Palmaju Edible Oil Sdn.
+In 2017, the Fuji Oil Group launched a supply chain Labour Transformation Programme (LTP) in collaboration with the non-profit Earthworm Foundation, our partner for promoting palm oil sustainability.
+LTP identifies labor-related issues in suppliers and helps suppliers build management systems to address these issues.
+We are gradually introducing this program at direct suppliers of Palmaju Edible Oil Sdn.
 Bhd.
 (Malaysia).
 The scope of our LTP for suppliers includes the following eight elements.

 - Freedom of movement